DanielMoran98/Infection-transmission-simulator/README.md

 - Then use ```node app``` to run the program.
 - Finally go to ```localhost:3000``` on a web browser to start.

 **Note:** The provided 'output.txt' will allow the simulation to run but since this project uses the PThreads library.
-It is only possible to generate and run additional simulations unless using Linux.
+It is only possible to generate and run additional simulations while using Linux.

 ## Demonstration
 The following YouTube video shows a simulation from start to finish.